-IEA is pleased to announce a juried call for encaustic/wax artwork for the upcoming exhibition, Hopeful Darkness.
+IEA is pleased to announce a juried call for encaustic and/or cold wax artwork for the upcoming exhibition, Hopeful Darkness.
 The exhibition will be hosted at the Atlantic Gallery in the Chelsea art district of New York City from November 28th through December 16th, 2017 and will be juried by Ingrid Dinter and organized by IEA Vice President Melissa Rubin

 Exhibition Dates: November 28th – December 16th, 2017